umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Application-Insights/index.md

 ## Application insights limitations on Umbraco Cloud

-Unless you have opt-in for a dedicated Umbraco Cloud server, you are sharing computing power with other Umbraco Cloud users.
-By default Application Insights is configured to provide information about resources allocated and used by the system, do note however that these can be misrepresentative!
+Unless you have a dedicated Umbraco Cloud server, you are sharing resources with other Umbraco Cloud users.
+By default Application Insights is configured to provide information about resources allocated and used by the system, do note however that these can be a misrepresentation!

 ## Microsoft documentation